-You can see all the speed-dial numbers that you add in the Self Care portal.
-Use the up and down buttons in the navigation cluster to scroll through your speed-dial numbers, then select a speed-dial number.
+On the Cisco IP Phone 7800 Series, you can use the navigation cluster to view all your speed-dial numbers.
+Use the up and down buttons in the cluster to scroll through your speed-dial numbers, then select a speed-dial number.
+This includes any speed-dial numbers that do not display on the phone.